For some people, a healthy diet and lifestyle and over-the-counter medicines aren't enough to treat hemorrhoids.

 Stool softeners can make it easier to poop.

 It's very common and is considered safe.
-However, any surgery has some risks including:
+But any surgery has some risks, including:

 - Reaction to anesthesia

 You might have some trouble peeing afterward because of swelling or muscle spasms.